 Tips and Tours: How to Make the Most of Your Visit to Barcelona's Gothic Quarter

-- Segway Tour: You can cover more ground in the Gothic Quarter and explore colorful La Rambla and the charming old harbor as well on the Barcelona Segway Tour: Barri Gòtic and La Barceloneta.
-As you and no more than five others follow a local guide through the winding streets on your self-balancing electric wheels, you'll hear fascinating stories from Barcelona's history.
+- Segway Tour: You can easily see the old harbor (Port Vell) and the old fishing port (La Barceloneta) on the Barcelona Segway Tour.
+As you and no more than five others follow a local guide through the winding streets on your self-balancing electric wheels, you'll learn about the monuments and about Barcelona's fascinating history.

-- For Your Comfort: The streets of this medieval neighborhood are paved with stones that are often worn and uneven, so wear sturdy low-heeled shoes.
+- Keep Comfort in Mind: The streets of this medieval neighborhood are paved with stones that are often worn and uneven, so wear sturdy low-heeled shoes with good treads.

 Exploring Barcelona and its Surroundings: The Gothic Quarter is one of the best places to visit in Barcelona for soaking up the charming medieval atmosphere and for admiring elegant historic architecture.
 For travelers who appreciate the old-world character of the Gothic Quarter, there are other fascinating historic towns nearby.
 Among the favorite day trips from Barcelona are the medieval towns of Girona and Vic.
 If you're looking for a great place to stay, see our article on Where to Stay in Barcelona: Best Areas & Hotels.